Changing Behaviours: A History (Module 27408)

 By the end of the module you should be able to:

-- Demonstrate a detailed historical knowledge of scientific knowledge about human behaviour in the period between c. c.1760 and 2000.
+- Demonstrate a detailed historical knowledge of scientific knowledge about human behaviour in the period between c. c.1760 and 2000 and its emotional, social and material impact in education settings.

 - Evaluate professional beliefs and practices in at least one area of the behavioural sciences in the period between c.1760 and 2000.